 Frequently Asked Questions

 Yes — one of the most reliable used cars in Ireland in this price bracket.
 Known issues are minimal and mostly minor.
+Basic fluid maintenance is all this engine typically needs.

-The 1.6 Valvematic petrol produces higher CO2 than equivalent diesels, placing it in a higher road tax band at approximately €280 per year.
-The trade-off is significantly lower maintenance costs.
+The 1.6 Valvematic petrol produces more CO2 than equivalent diesels, placing it in a higher road tax band.
+Expect approximately €270 per year for the manual and €280 for the CVT.
+The trade-off is significantly lower maintenance costs — no DPF, no EGR valve and no diesel-specific servicing concerns.